KAI KF-21 Boramae: Indonesia's contributions and financial challenges

 On 16 August 2024, the 163rd Defense Acquisition Program Promotion Committee readjusted the development contributions Indonesia was supposed to pay from ₩1.6 trillion to ₩600 billion, and Indonesia's stake was reduced to 7.5% as the shortfall was decided to be covered by the Korean government's additional budget.
+The deal was agreed in June 2025 and Indonesia has restarted payments on late 2025, but under this new adjustment Indonesia will not receive a prototype of the aircraft.